d-akara/eclipse-plugin-commander/README.md

 ## Working
 The recent list ordering of items in finder will be updated whenever you change editors in Eclipse.
 You can use this to always go back to previous file being editted after opening a view.
 Just launch the finder and hit `enter` to go back to the last editor.
-## Camel Case Matching
-Note, this is currently planned for finder, but not yet implemented.

-# Design Notes
+# Design and Technical Notes
 ## Fuzzy matching
 There are multiple types of user intentions when matching
 1. User has in mind words or abbreviations of a term
-2. User is unsure of spelling or exact phrasing and is exploring with hopes of some character guesses in the filter input
+2. User is unsure of spelling or exact phrasing and is exploring using character guesses in the filter input
 3. User is attempting to narrow existing displayed results using any random characters within the displayed row

 Commander has chosen to focus only on intention #1.
 Therefore less than 2 letter consecutive intra word matches are ignored.
 This appears to typically be better when filtering very long lists of thousands of items such as eclipse commands or large project files.

+## Ranking
+In contrast to other typical fuzzy matching command palletes, Commander does not use unlimited ranking scale.
+There are only 4 levels of ranking from very strong to weak.
+This was done to present some order to the found items making it easier to visually assess the information and locate items of interest.
+Therefore, within each of the 4 ranking categories items are alphabetically sorted.

 ## User intention
 Unlike other fuzzy matchers, `Commander` attempts to take into account the user intention where possible.
 For example, terms separated by a `space` are considered to be literal words and fuzzy matching is not used.
-A leading or trailing `space` can be used to specify intent for literal matching of a single filter term.
+A trailing `space` can be used to specify intent for literal matching of a single filter term and a leading `space` will indicate that the following term should be used as acronym only matching.
-Future considerations of other intentions may include capitalize letters to specify only abbreviation or camel case matching.
 Also options to specify how fuzzy a match might also be considered.

-## Technical
+## Software
 * Plugin is built using Java 8 features.
 Minimum Eclipse is therefore Neon
 * Java 8 streams are utilized to parallelize the matching algorithm.
 Each row is scored on a thread.
 * RxJava is used to debounce the input.
 All matching and scoring is done in background off the UI thread.

+## Building Plugin
+* Install Eclipse Committers edition which has the required eclipse SDK bundled.
+*